TheStarport/KnowledgeBase/Docs/File Structures/sur.md

 | sectionCount | uint32    | Number of sections in the part. |
 | *section*    | *varying* |                                 |

-* PartId is FLCRC32 hash of "Cmpnd/Part_*/Object name" for multi-part model (.cmp) or 0x0 for single-part model (.3db).
+* PartId is FLCRC32 hash of "Cmpnd/Part_*/Object name" for multi-part model cmp) or 0x0 for single-part model (.3db).
 * The exact order of section does not seem to matter but all Freelancer files follow the same order: non-fixed, extent, mesh, hardpoints.

 ### Not-Fixed Section